Choose another writer in this calendar:

 "There was a new school of transcendental abstraction is Paris; its adepts stood in front of an empty canvas with imaginary brush in their hand, going through a pantomime of the act of painting, thus expression their absolute rejection of all compromise with being and matter, including that of art itself, and one of their works had been bought for fifteen thousand dollars by the Twentieth Century Museum in Geneva, a perfect illustration of Malraux's Voices of Silence." (from The Ski Bum, 1965)

 Details of the author's childhood are vague.
-In his book of memoir, Promise at Dawn (1960), Gary mentions that he never found out about his father, and his mother talked French with a heavy Russian accent.
+In his memoir, Promise at Dawn (1960), Gary mentions that he never found out about his father, and his mother talked French with a heavy Russian accent.
 Absolute truth did not interest Gary, and in his memoir he said: "Then there is Merzavka, the god of Absolute Truth and Total Righteousness, the lord of all true believers and bigots; whip in hand, a Cossack's fur cap over one eye, he stands in a heap of corpses, the eldest of our lords and masters, since time immemorial the most respected and obeyed, since the dawn of history he has had us killed, tortured and oppressed in the name of Absolute Truth, Religious Truth, Political Truth, Moral Truth..."

 According to some sources, Gary was born in Moscow, but it is